-Click HERE for current Community Service opportunities!
+Click HERE for current community service opportunities!

 The Honors College endeavors to provide for its students an enriched educational and social experience that leads to lifelong learning and personal growth as well as professional success.
 To that end, the program encourages participation in community service activities, thus promoting the development of service, one of the three attributes most desired in outstanding Honors students (scholarship, leadership, and service).
 Typically, the volunteer events/projects give students the opportunity to learn and develop leadership skills and gain experience in social and civic involvement.

-Why Honors Students Volunteer?
+Why Do Honors Students Volunteer?